 This Section requires that “required improvements shall be installed to the satisfaction of the Town Engineer prior to Final Plat approval, or alternatively, the subdivider shall post a performance bond.”
 Required improvements are: monuments, streets, sidewalks, street signs, street lights, curbs, gutters, water mains, sanitary sewers, storm drains, fire hydrants and trees.
 See Sections 250 and 265.

 The Applicant asks to skip the bond requirement because he plans to build the road asap.
-It was noted that he can’t build road until he gets storm water permit.
-Applicant requests a WAIVER-- that in lieu of a performance bond he provide an irrevocable letter of credit in the amount of the estimated costs of improvements stating that this would give the town the same or better protection as a performance bond.
+It was noted that he can’t build the road until he gets storm water permit.
+Applicant requests a WAIVER-- that in lieu of a performance bond he would provide an irrevocable letter of credit from JP Morgan Chase to the Town as the beneficiary in the amount of the estimated costs of improvements stating that this would give the town the same or better protection as a performance bond.

 Section 320.
 Streets, Design Standards.